 How many times can a consumer watch a particular movie once ordered?

-Although the viewing period for EOD has not been finalized, Enron and Blockbuster ,24-Consumers may view movies as many times as they wish during the rental period, which is expected to be approximately two to five days, depending on the movie.
+Although the viewing period for EOD has not been finalized, Enron and Blockbuster expect to include multiple viewings of a movie once it is ordered during a specific rental period.
+At a minimum, this is expected to be a 24-hour period.

 Will the EOD service be available 24 hours per day?